Dzananov/saddleclub/README.md

   * Logged in to my account on herouku
   * At dashboard I created a new app called "saddleclub" and chose region Europe
   * In Resources I searched for PostGres in the add-ons to use as my database
-  * Connected the fronend to my backend by adding the preview url to api "Saddleclubbackend" config vars
-  * I referenced this in settings.py
-  * I added the value of 8000 and key to config vars
-  * I connected cloudinary to env.py and my herouku with the same value and key
-  * Added Allowed Hosts in settings
   * Went to the deploytab in herouku
   * searched for my github repo(my github was already connected)
   * Then clicked on deploy branch